BelenJM/SeaTrout_Genetic_Recovery/README.md

 Repository for the scripts on the study of the long-term effects of stocking in sea trout (Salmo trutta L.) in two rivers in Denmark.

 ### Methodology and scripts:
-- Dataset used for the analysis:
+- Dataset used for the analysis:x

   We used [this file](), consisting of X and X genotypes of X individuals, belonging to X.